 Ubuntu making Music - Transcribing music from CDs, cassette tape and LPs into digital format, adding and editing metadata and playing

 Updated - Adding Spice to Ubuntu - Cinnamon and Mint - Cinnamon is the new Desktop Manager developed for Mint in place of Unity in Ubuntu.
 It provides a very sophisticated conventional desktop which has been very well received and once more makes Ubuntu a sensible proposition.
 We have shifted all our more powerful machines to Mint and the older machines to Lubuntu.

-The Chillblast Defiant Optimus Mini Laptop and Linux - a guide to getting the latest Core i7 machines with Optimus NVidia dual Graphics laptops working under Linux (Mint 18 Sarah) - light enough for travel - powerful enough for editing Full HD video.
+Updated - The Chillblast Defiant Optimus Mini Laptop and Linux - a guide to getting the latest Core i7 machines with Optimus NVidia dual Graphics laptops working under Linux Mint 19 (Tara) - light enough for travel - powerful enough for editing Full HD video.
 Now with an SSD added.

-Recent - The Chillblast Helios Ultrabook and Linux - a guide to getting a Core i5 machine with Skylake Architecture and a Solid State Drives (SSDs) working under Linux Mint 17.3 (or Ubuntu 15.10) .
+Recent - The Chillblast Helios Ultrabook and Linux - a guide to getting a Core i5 machine with Skylake Architecture and a Solid State Drives (SSDs) working under Linux Mint 18.1.
 The Helios has a 13.3 inch full HD screen but is very light for travel and with up to 7.5 hours battery life.